A localization-delocalization transition for nonhomogeneous random matrices: Delocalization of uniform random vectors in the sphere

 \subsection{Acknowledgments}

 LS was supported in part by NSF Graduate Research Fellowship under Grant No. DGE-2039656, and Simons Foundation grant 563916, SM.
 RvH was supported in part by the NSF grants DMS-1856221 and DMS-2054565.
+We thank the referee for helpful remarks that improved the presentation.